tlevine/delaware/docs/technical-stuff.rst

 if we get like over 9,000 workers running at once, instruct many of them not to work for a little while so that we don't crash Delaware's server.

-The rate-limit query on the database isn't working.
-Fix it.

 Figure out what the actual rate limit is.
 Or just stick with something arbitrary and low.
 One company takes about two requests, and we're searching a range of 8 million companies; 1600 requests per IP address